-- ☼ KEY POINT: All deposits must be made using the Electronic Federal Tax Payment System (EFTPS).
-There are penalties for depositing late, or for mailing payments directly to the IRS that are required to be deposited, unless you have reasonable cause for doing so.
+- ★ KEY POINT: All deposits must be made using the Electronic Federal Tax Payment System (EFTPS).
+Payments must be scheduled by 8 p.m.
+(EST) before the date the deposit is due.
+There are penalties for depositing late, or for mailing payments directly to the IRS that are required to be electronically deposited, unless you have reasonable cause for doing so.
 To enroll in EFTPS, call 800-555-4477, or to enroll online, visit eftps.gov.
-If you do not want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make deposits on your behalf. - ♦ KEY POINT: New churches in their first year of existence are treated as a monthly depositor unless the \$100,000 Next-Day-Deposit Rule applies.
+If you do not want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make deposits on your behalf. - ★ KEY POINT: New churches in their first year of existence are treated as a monthly depositor unless the \$100,000 Next-Day Deposit Rule applies.
 Additionally, new churches, indicating they would be making payroll tax deposits, are pre-enrolled in EFTPS and should have received a letter with their four-digit EFTPS PIN.